 Unwavering internal audit procedures

-Internal audit and compliance departments can be effective in evaluating allegations, or organizations’ hotlines design and effectiveness.
+Internal audit and compliance departments can help evaluate allegations or organizations’ hotlines design and effectiveness.
 Boards of directors need to ensure that their internal audit departments’ involvement in whistleblowing processes don’t undermine their ability to carry out prime-assurance functions.

-The risk management, governance and internal control processes should be operating effectively.
-Internal auditors should look beyond financial risks and statements to consider wider issues such as organizations’ reputations, growth, their impact on the environment and the way they treat their employees.
+The risk management, governance, and internal control processes should be operating effectively.
+Internal auditors should look beyond financial risks and statements to consider broader issues such as organizations’ reputations, growth, impact on the environment, and how they treat their employees.
 (See The changing role of internal audit, Deloitte, June 2012.)

 A board also should recognize the red flag of an employee in an internal audit or compliance department transferring or leaving their organization during an investigation of a tip because it could mean the auditor or compliance professional had succumbed to pressure to avoid blowing the whistle.
 In 2015, The Institute of Internal Auditors Research Foundation (IIARF) published a study as a part of the “Global Internal Audit Common Body of Knowledge.”
 The author reported that more than 50 percent of North American chief audit executives said they’d been directed to omit or modify an important audit finding at least once.
 Forty-nine percent said they’d been directed not to perform audit work in high-risk areas.
 (See Ethics and Pressure: Balancing the Internal Audit Profession, by Dr. Larry E. Rittenberg, Ph.D., CIA, CPA.)

-Whistleblowers are the single greatest source of information in uncovering fraud or misconduct.
+Whistleblowers are the single most significant source of information in uncovering fraud or misconduct.

-In an unhealthy or weak corporate culture, the “right” amount of pressure or overarching profit motive can cause anyone involved in the whistleblowing process to consciously overlook evidence or even lie.
+In an unhealthy or weak corporate culture, the “right” amount of pressure or overarching profit motive can cause anyone involved in the whistleblowing process to overlook evidence or even lie consciously.
 (See Nobody likes a rat: On the willingness to report lies and the consequences thereof, by Ernesto Reuben and Matt Stephenson, Journal of Economic Behavior & Organization, Volume 93, September 2013, Columbia University, November 2012.)
-“Ovem lupo commitere” is Latin for “to set a wolf to guard sheep.”
-Organizations also should be cognizant of who they put in positions of power where they can exploit situations to their own benefit.
+“Ovem Lupo Commitere” is Latin for “to set a wolf to guard sheep.”
+Organizations should also be mindful of who they put in positions of power to exploit situations to their benefit.